TheoC26/school-vault/memorandum on english alliances.md

 	- Tariff - tax imports
 	- Autarky (connection back to Hakluyt source
 	- Econ self-sufficient
-	- The colony can only tradewith the mother country
+	- The colony can only trade with the mother country
 		- Comparative advantage
 	- If France can create a product more efficiently than importing can, they should do it